HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

-Without this, Angular 2 directives will not work.
+Without it, Angular 2 directives will not work.

 After that, we require some Angular2 libraries.

-Please note that now, zone.js, provide a patch for mocha **mocha-patch.js**, it will be using in the next part, now we have all we need to start testing.
+Please note that now, **Zone.js**, provide a **mocha-patch.js**, it will be used in the next part.

+Now we have all what we need to start writing testing.

 {% highlight javascript %}